Leasehold Conveyancing in Newcastle upon Tyne - Get a Quote from the leasehold experts approved by your lender

 • Registering of the assignment of the change of lessee after a sale

 There is nothing unique about leasehold conveyancing in Newcastle upon Tyne.
-Most leases is drafted differently and drafting errors can sometimes mean that certain clauses are missing.
+Most leases is drafted differently and legal mistakes in the legal wording can result in certain provisions are not included.
 The following missing provisions could result in a defective lease:

 • Insurance obligations